MacaPecha/devsite-docs/guides/plugins/woocommerce/introduction.en.md

-# Mercado Pago on WooCommerce
+# Mercado Libre on WooCommerce
 <br/>

-The Mercado Pago module for WooCommerce allows you to expand the functionalities of your online store and offer a unique payment experience for your customers.
+The Mercado Libre module for WooCommerce allows you to expand the functionalities of your online store and offer a unique payment experience for your customers.

 If you already use WooCommerce to create e-commerce sites in WordPress, one of the most popular content managers worldwide, you can count on our module to add a trusted payment processor on your website or that of your clients.

-## What can I do with Mercado Pago on WooCommerce
+## What can I do with Mercado Libre on WooCommerce

 Install the payment processor in WooCommerce and take your sales to another level with the best shopping experience: